Texas Criminal Records, Warrants & Expunctions

 • Deferred adjudication outcomes

-An expunction permanently removes eligible criminal records from public databases.
+An expunction is a legal process that permanently deletes eligible criminal records from public databases.
 When an expunction is granted:

 • Arrest and case records are destroyed

-• Background check companies must delete the information
+• Background check companies are required to remove the information

-• You may legally deny that the arrest occurred (with limited exceptions)
+• You may legally deny that the arrest ever occurred (with limited exceptions)

 Common situations that may qualify for expunction include: